mpmxyz/merge-json-with-template/README.md

 - `[0].x` (array index `0` then object key `x`)
 - `["\""]` (use double quotes to match non-standard keys)

-Multi-line paths also allow globbing:
+Multi-line path*s* also allow globbing:

 - `*` (matches all direct keys of an object or array)
 - `[0].*.x` (matches all `x`-properties of the values within the first array entries)